Bacterial contamination screening

 We sample each platelet component at least 36 hours after collection.

-After sampling, platelets are released to inventory as “culture negative to date” but continue to incubate the culture bottles for 7 days from inoculation.
+After sampling, platelets are released to inventory as “culture negative to date” but the culture bottles will continue to be incubated for a total of 7 days post inoculation.

 What if there’s a positive result?